mdlacasse/Owl/README.md

 Maturation rules for Roth contributions and conversions are implemented as constraints limiting withdrawal amounts to cover Roth account balances for 5 years after the events.
 Medicare and IRMAA calculations are performed through a self-consistent loop on cash flow constraints.
+They can also be optimized explicitly as an option, but this choice can lead to longer calculations due to the use of the many additional binary variables required by the formulation.
-Future values are simple projections of current values with the assumed inflation rates.
+Future Medicare and IRMAA values are simple projections of current values with the assumed inflation rates.

 ### Limitations
 Owl is work in progress.
 At the current time: